Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

-Kurdish forces responded to the Turkish offensive in Syria, shelling a Turkish border town.
-Earlier Turkey launched airstrikes and unleashed artillery shelling on Syrian towns, according to Turkey's defense ministry.
+Kurdish forces have responded to Turkey's offensive in Syria by shelling a Turkish border town.
+Earlier Turkey launched airstrikes and unleashed artillery shelling on Syrian towns, according to Turkey's Defense Ministry.

-Heavy fighting continued between the Turkish military and Kurdish-led Syrian Democratic Forces (SDF) as the death toll rose on the second day of a Turkish offensive in northern Syria.
+There was heavy fighting on Thursday between the Turkish military and Kurdish-led Syrian Democratic Forces (SDF), with the death toll rising on what is now the second day of Ankara's offensive in northern Syria.

-Shelling hit Turkish border towns including Akcakale on Thursday.
-The shells are believed to have been fired from areas controlled by Kurdish militia in Syria and have injured a number of people.
+Shelling hit Turkish border towns, including Akcakale.
+The shells are believed to have been fired from areas controlled by the Kurdish militia in Syria and have injured a number of people.

-Turkish attacks on Thursday targetted the Ras al-Ain area.
+Turkish attacks on Thursday targeted the Ras al-Ayn area.
 Our forces "confronted a field incursion attempt by the Turkish occupation army on the axis of Tal Halaf and Aluk," the SDF said in a statement.

 Civilians are fleeing the border area in northern Syria after Turkey began the offensive on Wednesday